-But the key to successful culture marketing is finding the right stories to tell.
+The key to successful culture marketing is finding the right stories.
 That means identifying things that are:

 - Unique: One of the biggest advantages of your culture is that it’s entirely unique to you.
 Only you have your experience, your specific team, your vision.
-Highlighting these traits is a great way to create compelling culture marketing.
+Highlighting these traits is the best way to create memorable content.

 Not sure where to start?
-Here’s a step-by-step to guide create awesome culture marketing that reflects your true identity.
+Here’s a step-by-step to guide create awesome culture marketing that communicates your true identity.

 Every brand’s culture develops over time.
 Whether you’re a 100-year-old brand or a fresh startup, your culture is reflected in everything you do, from how you talk to your team, to how you treat your partners, to how you ideate for new product ideas.
-That said, your culture ultimately stems from your core identity.
-These are your core beliefs, the elements that influence your actions, fuel your business, and shape your culture.
+That said, your culture ultimately stems from your Brand Heart, which includes your:

 - Purpose: Why do you exist?